localForage/localForage/README.md

 Different browsers have [different storage limits](http://www.html5rocks.com/en/tutorials/offline/quota-research/#toc-overview), so plan accordingly.

-Note that, thanks to WebSQL support, apps packaged with Phonegap will also use asynchronous storage.
-Pretty slick!

 ## Support

 Lost?
 Need help?
 Try the
 [localForage API documentation](https://mozilla.github.io/localForage).

-If you're stuck using the library, running the tests, or want to contribute, to localForage, you can visit [irc.mozilla.org](https://wiki.mozilla.org/IRC) and head to the `#apps` channel to ask questions about localForage.
+If you're stuck using the library, running the tests, or want to contribute to localForage, you can visit [irc.mozilla.org](https://wiki.mozilla.org/IRC) and head to the `#apps` channel to ask questions about localForage.